 HOW I PARTICIPATE IN COUCHSURFING

-live with new roomates who do not know CS so I won't be able to host qt the moment.
-I live 20 minutes south of Boston by the metro (the T) as we call it.
-Happy to share a drink, but I don't go into the city often. if you're in Quincy, please do contact me!
+live with new roomates who do not know CS so I won't be able to host at the moment.
+I live 15 minutes south of Boston by the metro (the T) as we call it.
+Happy to share a drink, but I don't go into the city often as my life is based in the suburbs.

 I have had such great experiences with CS.
 I love staying with locals and entering into the daily lives of strangers.
 It is hands down, the best way to learn about a new place and people.